Buettner-Maik/afa-stream/README.md

 Preprocessed versions of them are found under data/csv/

+The adult and intrusion data sets have their raw_data.pkl.gzip files further zipped and have to be unpacked to be used

 ## Running the code

 Run code by creating a Framework class in osm/data_streams/algorithm/framework.py and executing process_data_stream()